Skip to main content

 }

-The afterResponse function is implemented in the CustomHook class in the src/index.ts file:
+The afterResponse method is implemented in the CustomHook class in the src/index.ts file:

 export default class CustomHook implements Hook {